parallelworks/weather-cluster-demo/AWS_install/README.md

 wget https://storage.googleapis.com/wrf_weather_cluster_demo/spack_aws_wrf.tgz
 wget https://storage.googleapis.com/wrf_weather_cluster_demo/miniconda3.tgz

-# Unpack the two largest tarballs
+# Unpack the largest tarballs
 # (The model boundary conditions is relatively small
 # and needs to end up in $HOME, which is not persistent
 # so keep it in its archive.)